nickbabcock/OhmGraphite/README.md

 ## Who's this for?

-- People who are familiar with Graphite (or InfluxDB / Prometheus) / Grafana and may have an instance running on their home or cloud server.
+- People who are familiar with Graphite (or InfluxDB / Prometheus / TimescaleDB) / Grafana and may have an instance running on their home or cloud server.
 If you're not familiar with those applications, it may be overwhelming to setup and maintain them.
 If you're just looking for a UI for hardware sensors, I'd recommend [HWINFO](https://www.hwinfo.com/)
 - People who know how to execute commands on Windows Command Prompt or other terminal
 - People who like lightweight (8MB of RAM and neglible CPU usage), portable (can run off usb), and straightforward applications